Python Package Structure for Scientific Python Projects#

 The src/ layout and testing#

-The benefit of using the src/package layout, particularly if you are creating a new package, is that it ensures tests are run against the installed version of your package rather than the files in your package working directory.
-If you run your tests on your files rather than the installed version, you may be missing issues that users encounter when your package is installed.
+The benefit of using the src/package layout is that it ensures tests are run against the installed version of your package rather than the files in your package working directory.
+If you run your tests on your files rather than the installed version of your package, you may be missing issues that users encounter when your package is installed.

 If tests/

-are outside of the src/package directory, they aren’t included in the package wheel.
-This makes your package size slightly smaller which then places places a smaller storage burden on PyPI which has over 400,000 packages to support.
+are outside the src/package directory, they aren’t included in the package’s wheel.
+This makes your package size slightly smaller, which places a smaller storage burden on PyPI, and makes them faster to fetch.

 How Python discovers and prioritizes importing modules